sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Why isn't my sender ID verified after clicking the verification link?
 {% endanchor %}

 If you clicked the link in your sender ID verification email, but had to sign into SendGrid again, then your sender ID wasn't verified.
-You must be signed into SendGrid before clicking the verification link in your email.
+You must be signed into SendGrid _before_ clicking the verification link in your email.

 {% anchor h3 %}
 How long is the sender ID verification link valid?
 {% endanchor %}

 The URL in your sender ID verification email is valid for 48 hours.
 After 48 hours you will have to request a new verification email to be delivered.
-To resend your verification email, navigate to Marketing Campaigns in the left hand sidebar and click Senders.
-Next to the sender you need to verify, click the action cog and select Resend Verification.
+To resend your verification email, navigate to Marketing Campaigns in the left hand navigation menu and click **Senders**.
+Next to the sender you need to verify, click the action cog and select **Resend Verification**.

 **********